argoproj/argo-cd/docs/faq.md

 ```
 ## Is there a community Argo Hands-on Playground?

-Yes, you can try the [Argo Playground](https://www.opsmx.com/isd-platform/argo-sandbox/) for trying ArgoCD.
-The playground already has target cluster and sample applications setup and you can explore features of ArgoCD with a Google login.
+Yes, you can try the [Argo Playground](https://www.opsmx.com/isd-platform/argo-sandbox/) for trying Argo CD.
+The playground already has target cluster and sample applications setup and you can explore features of Argo CD with a Google login.